gvwilson/sudonomicon/04_jobs/index.md

 ## Git Hooks

 -   Git stores repository data in `.git`
--   Contains a directory called `hooks`
+-   Contains a subdirectory called `hooks`
 -   Git automatically runs programs it finds there at particular times
     -   E.g., if there is a program called `pre-commit`, Git runs it before each commit takes place
--   What happens next depends on the program's exit [exit status](g:exit_status)
+-   What happens next depends on the program's exit status
-    -   0: no problems
+    -   Reminder: 0 means "no problem", anything else is an error of some sort
-    -   anything else: an error code of some sort
+    -   Get the exit status using `$?`

 ```{data-file="pre_commit_always_fail.text"}
 # Make a place for this example.